ErikSeewald/Planetnove/README.md

 <div align="center"><img src="/docs/img/base_tile_joints.png" alt="Base tile with joint positions" width="250"></div>

 As you can see, the joints have a specific local direction and number assigned to them.
 Each tile and its joints are first described in local directions.
-Later, when it has been rotated and connected to other tiles, these directions are converted to the global directions of the planet (e.g. joint_N1 rotated becomes joint_E3 if the tile has been rotated 90 degrees clockwise).
+Later, when it has been rotated and connected to other tiles, these directions are converted to the global directions of the planet (e.g., joint_N1 rotated becomes joint_E3 if the tile has been rotated 90 degrees clockwise).

 All other tiles use this base tile to construct their paths and nodes.
 A node has to align with one of the joints both horizontally and vertically.
-If we treat the bottom corner of the tile as coordinate (0,0) and and give the joints coordinates corresponding to their number (e.g. joint_S1 = (0,1), joint_S3 = (0,3), joint_E3 = (3, 3), joint_N2 = (2, 3)) then a node can only have coordinates in the range ([1,3], [1,3]).
+If we treat the bottom corner of the tile as coordinate (0,0) and and give the joints coordinates corresponding to their number (e.g., joint_S1 = (0,1), joint_S3 = (0,3), joint_E3 = (3, 3), joint_N2 = (2, 3)) then a node can only have coordinates in the range ([1,3], [1,3]).
 Nodes are indicated to the line follower by a vertically and horizontally aligned cross of 2cm thick black tape.
 The cross should be at least 6cm wide and tall so that the three infrared sensors of the tank robot all read it at the same time.
-A path is 2cm thick and can only ever connect two end points, i.e. it needs one specific start and one specific end.
+A path is 2cm thick and can only ever connect two end points, i.e., it needs one specific start and one specific end.
 No branching paths.
 These end points can either be nodes or joints.
 A path can also connect to the same node at a different direction or the same direction.

 Provided with the repository are the following four example tiles:
 <div align="center"><img src="/docs/img/example_tiles.png" alt="Example tiles" width="500"></div>